Resignation Letter Due to Travelling Abroad (14 Samples)

 Step 2: State your purpose

-In formal documents such as a resignation letter to travel abroad, the best practice is to be direct and to the point in writing.
+In formal documents such as a letter, the best practice is to be direct and to the point in writing.
 You’ll want to mention that you are leaving your employment within the first sentence, then move on to the details afterward.
 Make sure you mention your last day of employment with the company so that there is no room for miscommunication.

 I, John Smith, am writing to inform Jade Williams that March 31st, 20xx will be my last day at Tech Company, as I will be relocating to London.